opensha/ucerf3-etas-launcher/doc/output_file_formats.md

 Most large UCERF3-ETAS simulations are stored in a binary format for storage and I/O efficiency.
 That binary format is described below, with **all values stored in the big-endian binary representations**.

+If this format is too complicated for you, you may wish to convert to ASCII with the [u3etas_ascii_writer.sh script](scripts.md#convert-binary-catalog-files-to-ascii-u3etas_ascii_writersh).

 ### History of binary formats

 Note that multiple file format versions exist.
 The 'Version' flag at the start of each catalog indicates the file format version.
 Fields that are version-dependent list the applicable version number(s) in the 'Versions' column below, and are omitted in other versions.